The following are Work for Good's standard Terms & Conditions for businesses.

 6.3 We will not be responsible, or liable to any person, for the content or accuracy of any content posted by you or any other user of our Website.

 6.4 During registration you will be asked to choose a password to protect your secure account; you are responsible for maintaining the confidentiality of your password.
 If you become aware of any unauthorised use of your password, we recommend that you change your password immediately or contact Work for Good.

-6.5 We reserve the right to alter or remove any content on your Page, without notice to you, at the charity’s request, or if in our opinion, it does not comply with these Terms & Conditions
+6.5 We reserve the right to alter or remove any content on your Page, without notice to you, at the Charity’s request, or if in our opinion, it does not comply with these Terms & Conditions.

-7. The Work for Good mark
+7. The Work for Good Logo

 7.4 We reserve the right to revoke the licence with immediate effect at any time.